HomeResources › Google LSA for Landscaping Companies

 Should Landscapers Run LSA and Google Ads Together?

-Start with LSA if you are new to paid advertising.
-It is simpler to manage, lower cost to enter, and the leads that come in are genuinely ready to book.
-Once your team has the capacity to handle more volume and you want to go after commercial accounts and larger projects, layer in Google Ads to work the broader market.
+Start with LSA if you're new to paid advertising.
+It's simpler, lower cost to enter, and the leads are ready to book.
+Once your crews can handle more volume and you want to attract the design-build and commercial customers that drive the biggest revenue, layer in Google Ads with strong project photography on your landing pages.

 How to Track Your Landscaping LSA Results